SebastianoJGV/MeLi-VOT/README.md

 The project itself require Python 3.12, newest versions break some of the audio processing so make sure you're running this in Python 3.12.
 I recommend using [pyenv](https://github.com/pyenv/pyenv) for version management if you don't already have something in place.

-The codes are written with the goal of preparing audio for Dr.VOT, however Dr.VOT itself is abandonware that will not work outside the box!
+The codes are written with the goal of preparing audio for Dr.VOT, however Dr.VOT itself is abandonware that will not work out of the box!
+As such, I have hyperlinked to a fork of the project which will work out of the box below.

 ## Dr.VOT Setup
 The github page for my personal Dr.VOT fork can be found [here](https://github.com/SebastianoJGV/PersonalDr.VOTFork).
 If you don't have access it may give you a 404 error, reach out to me and I can add you as a contributor since its a private repository!